YasuakiHonda/GaloisGroupSolver/README.md

 **Gal.mac** This file contains functions for the followings:
 + *GalPolynomialInfo* structure to be used during the computation of Galois group
 + *gal_init_polynomial_info(p)* p:polynomial to be solved. to create and initialize the GalPolynomialInfo and return it
-+ *gal_phi()* computes V by the linear combination of symbolic variables that represent solutions of polynomial p
++ *gal_phi()* computes V by the linear combination of symbolic variables that represent solutions of polynomial p.
+You may need to change coefficients of the linear combination when the calcuration not correctly performed in gal_minimal_polynomial_V2() and gal_sol_V4() in the source code in SolveSolvable2.mac.
 + *gal_minimal_polynomial_V2()* fast version of computing minimal polynomial of V
 + *gal_sol_V4()* fast version of computing representations of solutions of poly by V